-- 1. Make sure the vehicles ignition is cycled to the "OFF" position (refer to "Starting Procedures" in "Starting And Operating" for further information). - For vehicles equipped with Keyless Enter-N-Go Passive Entry, make sure the vehicles keyless ignition system is OFF. - For vehicles not equipped with Keyless Enter-N-Go - Passive Entry, make sure the vehicle ignition system is OFF, and the key is physically removed from the ignition. - 2.
-Perform one of the following methods to lock the vehicle: - Push LOCK 9 button on the interior power door lock switch with the driver and/or passenger door open.

-- Push the LOCK button on the exterior Passive Entry Door Handle with a valid key fob available in the same exterior zone (refer to "Keyless Enter-N-Go Passive Entry" in "Things To Know Before Starting Your Vehicle" for further information).

-- Push the LOCK Θ button on the key fob.

-- 3. If any doors are open, close them.
+- 1. Make sure the vehicles ignition is placed in the "OFF" position (refer to "Starting Procedures" in "Starting And Operating" for further information). - 2.
+Perform one of the following methods to lock the vehicle: - Push lock on the interior power door lock switch with the driver and/or passenger door open. - Push the lock button on the exterior Passive Entry Door Handle with a valid key fob available in the same exterior zone (refer to "Keyless Enter-N-Go - Passive Entry" in "Things To Know Before Starting Your Vehicle" for further information). - Push the lock button on the key fob. - 3.
+If any doors are open, close them.